multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.7.1.txt

                              (code result are also displayed on the console)
                debug-prefix: add a prefix when using the debug mode (for example 'Reply-Message := ' for FreeRADIUS)
+         default-pin-digits: [4-32] set the default amount of PIN digits
  default-request-prefix-pin: [0|1] prefix PIN enabled/disabled by default
    default-request-ldap-pwd: [0|1] LDAP/AD password enabled/disabled by default
                 display-log: [0|1] enable/disable log display on the console